 Day Two — 40 km (moderate)

-After a short ferry crossing, you will cycle along the Tablelands to the village of Trout River.
+We start our morning off on kayaks enjoying a 2 hour paddle around Bonne Bay.
+Then, after a short ferry crossing and lunch, you will cycle along the Tablelands to the village of Trout River.
 Due to the rock composition, nothing grows on the Tablelands, and this creates a wondrous contrast with the surrounding greenery.
-We’ll stop at the interpretation center, whichwill enhance our afternoon’s adventure, and grab some lunch before returning to Norris Point.
-Once off the ferry, you’ll trade bicycles for kayaks and enjoy a beautiful two-hour paddle around Bonne Bay and a chance of keeping company with whales and bald eagles.
 Lodging: The Sugar Hill Inn.